QUaServer/QUaServer/README.md

 The variables must be set before triggering the event.
 Then, the event can be triggered with the `trigger()` method.

 In order to be able to test the events though, it is necessary to have a mechanism to trigger events on demand.
-On option is to create a method to trigger the event:
+One option is to create a method to trigger the event:

 ```c++
 auto event = server.createEvent<MyEvent>();